 Our No.1 Ecommerce Email Marketing Tip: Choose an email marketing service that caters for both promotional and transactional emails.

 Trying to manage your promotional and transactional emails separately can be a real headache, especially if you’re using different platforms for each one.
 This loses the uniform feel your emails have as a whole, especially if you’re using different designs and branding for different kinds of email.

-You can make your ecommerce email marketing far more cohesive by choosing an email marketing service that lets you set up and manage both your promotional and transactional email campaigns from the same place.
+You can make your ecommerce email marketing far more cohesive by choosing an ecommerce email marketing software that lets you set up and manage both your promotional and transactional email campaigns from the same place.

 Sendinblue lets you do exactly this.
 With a collection of handy ecommerce email plugins that integrate with most ecommerce platforms, you can build a strategy that is easy to manage and better serves your customers.

 How to Create a Promotional Email Strategy

 We spoke about the two key parts of a promotional email strategy before: your signup form and your emails.
 These are the elements that will, first of all, get subscribers onto your email list and then, secondly, allow you to interact with them.